jeremief/hangman/README.md

 #### Models:
-* User:
+* User: stores unique user_name, email address and final score.
-  - Stores unique user_name and email address.

-* Game:
-  - Stores unique game states.
+* Game: stores unique game states.
 Associated with User model via KeyProperty.

-* HistoryRecord:
-  - Records the results at the end of each turn played.
+* HistoryRecord: records the results at the end of each turn played.
 It is a structured property of a Game.

-* Score:
-  - Records completed games.
+* Score: records completed games.
 Associated with Users model via KeyProperty.

 #### Forms: